These Make-Ahead Breakfast Burritos in the Ninja Foodi are easy to make, they freeze & re-heat easily, and they taste delicious!

 - Cut and dice your medium sized Russet potato into ½ inch dice.
 Soak your diced potatoes in cold water for at least 30 minutes.

-- Add 1 tsp of olive oil to the inner pot of the Ninja Foodi and turn the sautè mode to high.
+- Add 1 teaspoon of olive oil to the inner pot of the Ninja Foodi and turn the sautè mode to high.
 Add in 1 lb of breakfast sausage & sautè the sausage until it is about ½ way cooked and the fat begins to render out.
 This will take about 5-7 minutes.

 - Move the potatoes and sausage around so they cover the entire bottom of the inner pot of the Ninja Foodi.
 Pour in the scrambled eggs and turn off the Saute mode.